July 13-15, 2017

 Cindy Hoisington, M.Ed., is an early childhood expert from Boston, MA, with more than 20 years of experience teaching young children, developing educational materials, and instructing and mentoring early childhood teachers in language, literacy, and science education.
 She is a featured speaker in the STEM Track

-Exhibitors may still register here.
+Exhibitors may still register here. (space is limited.)

 For additional information contact: